Joan Kelly (poet): Poetry

-As stated, Joan took an active interest in local and world events and her poetry was created around these themes.
+As stated, Kelly took an active interest in local and world events and her poetry was created around these themes.
 She included a poem about Robert Burns in her book.
 Her poetry often appeared in local papers.

 In 1884 she published her poems in an octavo (17.5 x 1.5 cm) volume with the title "Miscellaneous Poems".
 It was published in hardback blue boards with calico covering and embossed gold lettering by Charles Murchland "Irvine Herald Office" in Irvine.
 Charles was President of Irvine Burns Club in 1879 and Provost of Irvine (1898-1904).
 She comments in the introduction to her book that "Had it not been for the kindness of my publisher, who consented to take the responsibility of launching my frail bark upon the rough sea of criticism ... " She received a letter of thanks from the Empress Eugene thanking her for the poem she wrote upon the death of her son in Africa.